 Don’t start an exercise program without talking to your healthcare provider

-Before starting a new exercise routine or changing up an existing exercise program, especially if you have preexisting health conditions, talk to your healthcare provider to make sure it’s safe and appropriate for your individual needs.
+Before starting a new exercise routine or changing up an existing exercise program, especially if you have preexisting health conditions, talk to your healthcare provider to make sure it’s safe and right for you.

 If you have joint pain, osteoporosis, back pain or other injuries, don’t do high-impact activities

-High-impact activities, like running, jumping, or vigorous aerobics, involve exercises that include jumping and landing, creating an impact as your feet hit the ground.
-While there are many pros of doing such activities, there are certainly times when you should avoid them.
-You need to know your own body’s limitations, listen to them, and keep in mind any restrictions a medical professional has given you to help avoid injury.
+High-impact activities, like running, jumping, or vigorous aerobics, involve exercises that include jumping and landing.
+This creates an impact when your feet hit the ground.
+While there are many pros to doing these activities, there are times when you should avoid them.
+You need to know your own body’s limits, listen to them, and keep in mind any restrictions healthcare providers have given you to help prevent injury.

-Embracing physical activity during menopause is not just about maintaining health.
-It can also help combat many of the symptoms that you may be experiencing.
-So, lace up those sneakers, grab your yoga mat, or hit the pool — the path to a healthier and happier menopause begins with the first step.
+Embracing physical activity during menopause does more than just keep you healthy.
+It can also help with many of the symptoms you may be having.
+So, lace up your sneakers, grab your yoga mat, or hit the pool — the path to a healthier and happier menopause starts with the first step.